mfp/obigstore/doc/doc.md

 Introduction
 ------------

-obigstore can be useful if a some of these hold:
+obigstore can be useful if some of these hold:

 * you have a moderate amount of data (say, in the TB range).
 * you don't want to be forced to compromise on data durability.
 * you don't want to have to use sharding and to bother managing clusters once the amount of data exceeds available memory,
 * yet you don't need infinite horizontal scalability out of the box.
-* you don't need the relational model exposed by SQL databases,
+* you don't need the relational model exposed by RDBMS,
 * yet your data maps better to a model more structured than basic key-value, you don't want to handle eventual consistency and can make good use of ACID transactions in your applications.